 Caring often begins for many people upon a formal diagnosis of a long-term health condition (both expected and unexpected) and is usually given by a health professional.
-For others, they can find themselves caring without a diagnosis, living with the frustration that can bring in not always being able to services and support and receive the same recognition.
+For others, they can find themselves caring without a diagnosis, living with the frustration this can bring in not always being able to access services and support and receive the same recognition.
 There are organisations that can often help you understand what the diagnosis means for you and your family.

 Coming to Terms

 Coming to terms with what can often be ‘life-changing news’ can be very difficult.
 People cope with this in different ways; there is no right or wrong.
 You may feel a sense of loss or anger and go through a period of adjustment which may require changing your aspirations and hopes for the future.
-For some, a diagnosis or realisation that things have changed can bring them closer with those that they care for.
+For some, a diagnosis or realisation that things have changed can bring them closer to those that they care for.
 There are services (e.g. Counselling through Carers Matter Norfolk) that can help you understand how to process this information and cope.

 Balancing Work & Caring